geodynamics/aspect/cookbooks/initial-condition-S20RTS/doc/initial-condition-S20RTS.md

 ## The input shear wave model.

-The current version of can read in the shear wave velocity models S20RTS {cite}`S20RTS` and S40RTS {cite}`S40RTS`, which are located in [data/initial-temperature/S40RTS/](https://github.com/cmills1095/aspect/tree/main/data/initial-temperature/S40RTS).
+The current version of ASPECT can read in the shear wave velocity models S20RTS {cite}`S20RTS` and S40RTS {cite}`S40RTS`, which are located in [data/initial-temperature/S40RTS/](https://github.com/cmills1095/aspect/tree/main/data/initial-temperature/S40RTS).
 Those models provide spherical harmonic coefficients up do degree 20 and 40, respectively, for 21 depth